Node.js Request Path: DNS, TCP, libuv & Callbacks

 localAddress: '192.168.1.20',

-The local endpoint also affects server-side logs after middle boundaries.
+The local endpoint also affects what the server logs.
 Without NAT or proxying, the server sees the client's selected source address and ephemeral port.
 With NAT, the server sees the translated tuple.
 With a proxy, the server sees the proxy tuple.
-Local address selection is still real on the client, but it may disappear from the backend's socket view.
+The client still chose a real local endpoint, but that endpoint may not be visible to the backend server.

-For debugging, log before and after connect with different labels:
+For debugging, log the selected local address after connect -

 const socket = net.connect({ host, port });